UbitUmarov/GenScriptSyntax/README.md

 Does require dotnet 8.0

 It will read the information from the Opensimulator sources.
-so you need to provide the path to those sources, and and optionaly provide a folder for the output
+so you need to provide the path to those sources, and optionally provide a folder for the output

 #Building